their many choices: open enroll or neighborhood, public or private, full day or part day, morning or afternoon, academic or play-based…

 The school has an organized after school program.
 If you know that you will need to use a school’s before or after school program (also commonly known as Extended Day or KinderCare), check out the program.
 Does the program seem organized?
 Are classes held afterschool that might interest your child?
 Is the program easily accessible to families and easy to use?
 Can you have your child drop in, or is a reservation required?

 Trust your instinct when you visit.
 One of the most important factors to consider is the feel of the classroom and the sense that the children are actively engaged.
-It is critical that teachers create this foundation through joy, enthusiasm, and a nurturing passion that reminds us all of our most nostalgic memories and positive experiences in elementary school.BCD's Elementary School Program
+It is critical that teachers create this foundation through joy, enthusiasm, and a nurturing passion that reminds us all of our most nostalgic memories and positive experiences in elementary school.Download a Free Guide to Choosing a Kindergarten (10 Important Questions to Ask)BCD's Elementary School Program

-Top 15 Reasons to Come to BCD40 Things to Do Before you Graduate from BCDInquire or Schedule a Tour
+Top 15 Reasons to Come to BCDAttend our Open House on February 5, 2019Inquire or Schedule a Tour